INTERNATIONAL RELATIONS (JAPAN)

 Go to Moodle page

-At the end of the course, students will be familiar with the main theories of IR (such as realism, liberalism, constructivism, Marxist theories, etc.) and will be able to apply a critical lens to the analysis of the events shaping today's Asia-Pacific.
+At the end of the course, students will be familiar with the main theories of IR (such as realism, liberalism, constructivism, Marxist theories, etc.) and will be able to apply a critical lens to the analysis of the events shaping today's Asia-Pacific, with a strong focus on Japan.
 In particular, the students are expected to acquire and deploy specific theoretical and methodological tools in order to avoid simplistic interpretations of the relations between nation-states in Asia and across the continents.

 Participants should have passed History of Japan 2.